|Close this window|

 Sele* will retrieve selects, selector, selectman, selecting.

-To search using multiple words as a phrase, put quotation marks (") around the phrase.
+To search using multiple words as a phrase, put quotation marks (") around the phrase, for example:

 Exact word match